-Juneteenth, a combination of “June” and “nineteenth,” is celebrated each year on June 19 and commemorates the day in 1865 when the final slaves in Texas received news of the Emancipation Proclamation, signed two years earlier.
-Though Juneteenth is not yet recognized as a federal holiday, 47 states mark the day as either a holiday or observance, including New Jersey—which was the first state to ratify the 13th Amendement, which abolished slavery.
+Juneteenth, a combination of “June” and “nineteenth,” is celebrated each year on June 19 and commemorates the day in 1865 when the last of those enslaved in Texas received news of the Emancipation Proclamation, signed two years earlier.
+Now recognized as a federal holiday, New Jersey was the first state to ratify the 13th Amendment, which abolished slavery,

 Although the Emancipation Proclamation was signed January 1, 1863, the amendment wasn’t fully ratified until December 1865, after the Civil War.
 Some southern slaveholders claimed Black people were still their property, so the Union Army rode south to inform slaves they were free.
 Here’s how you can explain the holiday to your kids.